Mashiko ware Mashiko yaki

 that bring out the soil's feeling

 Mashiko ware was created at the end of the Edo period (1603-1868).
-It is considered to have begun in 1853 when Keizaburo OTSUKA set up a Mashiko pottery business in what is now the borrow of Negoya in Mashiko.
-Otsuka had studied in the domain of the Kasama clan in the Hitachi province, which is now the city of Kasama in the central region of Ibaraki.
-With support from the clan, Mashiko ware was produced for everyday use and items such as water jars and pots were so popular in Mashiko that they were even used in Edo (Tokyo's ancient name).
+It is considered to have started in 1853 when Keizaburo OTSUKA set up a Mashiko pottery business in the town of Mashiko.
+Otsuka had studied in Hitachi province, which is now the city of Kasama in Ibaraki prefecture.
+With support from Hitachi province, Mashiko ware was produced for everyday items like water jars and pots.
+The items were so popular in Mashiko that they were even used in Edo (Tokyo's former name).

 During the Showa period (1912-1988), a man from Mashiko named Shoji HAMADA began to make vases and tableware.
-His goal was to develop the idea of an "useful beauty" and that actually using artworks makes them even more beautiful.
-The people at the time were not used to that kind of thinking but they came to recognize and enjoy that artworks can be used in the daily life.
+His goal was to develop the idea that using artwork makes it even more beautiful.
+People at the time were not used to that way of thinking but later came to recognize and enjoy that artwork can be used in daily life.
 His ideas influenced many young potters and helped make Mashiko ware what it is today.

-Mashiko also keeps on evolving as a pottery producing area, where a pottery market is held every year in the spring and in the fall.
+Mashiko also keeps on evolving as a pottery producing area and a pottery market is held in the spring and fall every year.